Entering the European market for coconut sugar

 What additional requirements do buyers often have?

 Quality requirements for coconut sugar

-The Philippines National Standard (PNS) for coconut palm sugar (PNS/BAFPS 76:2010) is a mandatory requirement, set by the Philippines Bureau of Agricultural Food and Product Standards, which coconut sugar exporters from the Philippines must comply with.
+The Philippines National Standard (PNS) for coconut palm sugar (PNS/BAFPS 76:2010) is a mandatory requirement, set by the Philippines Bureau of Agriculture and Fisheries Standards , which coconut sugar exporters from the Philippines must comply with.
 This standard outlines the grading and classification of coconut sugar which Filipino producers must adhere to.
 For example, it sets minimum levels for physical and chemical characteristics, as well as the chemical properties that Filipino coconut sugar must have.